sebam2k4/sebastiankulig-Jekyll/readme.md

 * look at liquid
 * look at Jekyll Documentation
 * Note to self: Check this out (https://mademistakes.com/faqs/website-tools/)
-* find an alternative to contact.php for static pages
-* Start a blog
 * learn learn learn....
 * Add CV